Hansard: Translation

 Given the bilingual nature of the Canadian federal government, two equivalent Canadian Hansards are maintained, one in French and one in English.
 This makes it a natural parallel text, and it is often used to train French–English machine translation programs.
 In addition to being already translated and aligned, the size of the Hansards and the fact that new material is always being added makes it an attractive corpus.
 However, its usefulness is hindered by the fact that the translations, although accurate in meaning, are not always literally exact.

 The Canadian Hansard records make note of the language used by the members of parliament, so as not to misinterpret the words of the person who has the floor.
 If the member speaks in French, the English Hansard records would state that the member spoke in French and refer the reader to the French Hansard record.

-In one instance, during a Liberal filibuster in the Senate of Canada, Senator Philippe Gigantès was accused of reading one of his books only so that he could get the translation for free through the Hansard.
+In one instance, during a Liberal filibuster in the Senate of Canada, Senator Philippe Gigantès was accused by Quebec Tory Paul David of reading one of his books only so that he could get the translation for free through the Hansard.